mmckegg/observ-grid-stack/README.md

 ### `gridStack`

 Returns an array-grid based on flattened stack.
-Notifies on all changes to stack.
+Notifies on all changes to stack on **nextTick**.

 ### `gridStack.stack` ([ObservArray](https://github.com/raynos/observ-array))